aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/theoretical/502-mofs.md

 * 502 MOFs are the intersection of the two sets, having optimized geometry from CP2K and charges from Quantum Espresso

-Do you wonder if there are any duplicates in the 502?
-[Read here!](https://pubs.acs.org/doi/abs/10.1021/acs.cgd.7b01663)
+In case you you wonder if there are duplicates in the 502, see [(Barthel2018)](https://pubs.acs.org/doi/abs/10.1021/acs.cgd.7b01663)

+---
+### Exercise

-These structures are provided with atomic partial charges.
+The 502 structures are provided with atomic partial charges.

 Do you need them to evaluate the methane deliverable capacity?
+How are the interactions between molecule and framework described?

+---